ยท hands on

 Here's the complete script I developed:

-There is the possibility that this error occurs when using Node.js v20:
+There is the possibility that this error occurs when using Node.js v20 with ESM and ts-node

 For a full explanation, check out the video I made here: